cschech/CBSD/README.md

 # Conclusion

-The unstated truth about the portability of self-hosted Unix is that it is the synthetic analogue of a biological reproduction process, and it is prone to the accumulation of "junk DNA" (which might not actually be junk but could trigger or be triggered by another process).
+The unstated truth about the portability of self-hosted Unix is that it is the synthetic analogue of a biological organism (with a self-reproduction process), and it is prone to the accumulation of "junk DNA" as well as "viral DNA"  (which might not actually be junk but could trigger or be triggered by another process).
+In this analogy, OpenBSD's kernel-reodering mechanism (as currently implemented with no integrity checks of object files) is "cancer".
 Proceeding from the assumption of no contamination of the outside or inside environment is foolish.